 — LEON CHAITOW

 The diaphragm may be impaired or inactive due to a variety of congenital or acquired illnesses or conditions, or due to injury or lack of use.
 If the diaphragm is not functioning optimally, there is an effect on a variety of body systems including the core (the diaphragm is the “roof” of the 3-dimensional core and an integral part of its function), the pelvic floor and continence, the digestive system, and voicing among others.
-Dr. Shaw treats clients of all ages with a variety of diaphragm specific impairments and also incorporates breathing into treatment for every patient because of the amazing impact that breathing has on postural control and function.
+Our doctors of physical therapy treat clients of all ages with a variety of diaphragm specific impairments and also incorporates breathing into treatment for every patient because of the amazing impact that breathing has on postural control and function.
 See this blog post for more information.

 Post Phrenic Nerve Repair

 The phrenic nerve can be damaged due to injury, infection, surgery, or other means.
 There are a few specialized surgeons who perform surgery to repair the nerve.
 One of the best is Dr. Kauffman.
-Reach out to Dr. Shaw for more information on post-surgical rehabilitation, as she is one of the only providers in the East Cobb, Marietta, and Atlanta areas trained in these techniques.
+Reach out to our team for more information on post-surgical rehabilitation, as we are one of the only providers in the East Cobb, Marietta, and Atlanta areas trained in these techniques.

 Pectus Excavatum / Carinatum

 Traditional medicine views bracing and/or surgery as the only option for these conditions, but physical therapy can be tremendously helpful in preventing or delaying surgery.
-Dr. Shaw specializes in orthopedic and respiratory techniques that have been proven to reduce the deformity and improve postural control.
-She is one of less than a handful of providers in East Cobb, Marietta, and the metro Atlanta area specializing in these techniques and works to train other practitioners.
+Our therapists specialize in orthopedic and respiratory techniques that have been proven to reduce the deformity and improve postural control.
+We are one of less than a handful of providers in East Cobb, Marietta, and the metro Atlanta area specializing in these techniques and works to train other practitioners.
 Improvements can be seen in the patient’s strength, endurance, respiratory capacity, vocal ability, core control, posture, performance, and degree of deformity.
-She is also available for rehabilitation of post-operative pectus repairs.
+Our team is also available for rehabilitation of post-operative pectus repairs.

 Physical therapy is an important adjunct to the care of patients with a VEPTR (titanium rib), and associated disorders of the chest, spine, and ribs.
 Working on flexibility, strength, and 3 dimensional control of breathing is crucial for these kids, even the very young ones.
 Gentle mobilization of the intercostal muscles, release of tightness, activation of “sleepy” muscles, and retraining the breath can make a tremendous difference for overall postural control and strength.
 Dr. Shaw is one of very few specialists in the Massery techniques that are recommended for these patients, and one of the only in metro Atlanta, including East Cobb, Marietta, and surrounding areas.